What if we are working with a tight budget?

 our backup strategy

 This is HUGE.
 Whether you trust us on your big day or not please ask any potential filmmakers to give you a detailed explanation of their file back up strategy.
-What happens if you break or lose your DVD or USB drive?
+What happens years after your wedding.. what if you break or lose your DVD or USB drive?
 Or your hard drive with the files fries?
+What if the person you hired doesn’t have a backup copy of one of the biggest days of your life?
 We take our films very seriously.

-Below we tell you how we keep your files in nine different configurations in five different locations:
+Below we tell you how we keep your files in nine different configurations in five different locations.
+We do this to protect from the “what if’s” – even years after your wedding:

-As soon as we return from a wedding we take the files from the (1) memory cards and store them on our (2) iMac.
+On the day of the wedding we have cameras that record to two different SD cards at the same time.
+This is known as Dual Slot Recording.
+This means that immediately, no need to wait for us to return to our office, we have two copies of all of your files guaranteed.
+As soon as we return from a wedding we take the files from (1) Memory Card Slot A and (2) Memory Card Slot B and store them on our (3) iMac.
 We keep them on the memory card they were originally shot on until that card absolutely needs to be formatted for our next shoot.
-The files are now in two configurations; on the original memory cards and our iMac.
+The files are now in three places; on the original memory cards and on our iMac.

-As soon as the footage is on our iMac they immediately begin backing up to our second location, (3) an online Cloud server which of course is unable to be reached by a localized disaster to our office, such as a fire.
+As soon as the footage is on our iMac they immediately begin backing up to our second location, (4) an online Cloud server which is unable to be reached by a localized disaster, such as a fire.

-As of now we have the files in seven different configurations and three locations – in our office, on the remote NAS in Millersville, and on the online server.
+As of now we have the files in eight different configurations and three locations – in our office, on an online Cloud server, and on the remote NAS in Millersville.

-And last, but not least, we do something admittedly a bit comical.
-The ninth configuration is a hard drive in a back pack that I wear on my back when we leave the house.
-Ashleigh and I call this (9) “The Paranoia Bag.”
-This hard drive is shockproof – meaning it meets the drop protection standards of the US Military (MIL-STD-810G).
+We also have a second (9) Western Digital Hard Drive that has a Time Machine backup from our office iMac on it.
+However this hard drive is not kept at our office.. it is kept in what Ashleigh and I call “The Paranoia Bag.”
+This bag is a bag that we keep at our home and take it with us when we go out and about.
+Within this bag we have another (10) Transcend hard drive This hard drive is shockproof – meaning it meets the drop protection standards of the US Military (MIL-STD-810G).
 We are also carrying on our person the original memory cards which still have your files on them.